ProfilePic

 Other Eligibility Considerations

-If you served as a member of the ‘Selected Reserve’ through the Army, Air Force, Navy, or another branch of the military, you might also be eligible.
-A veteran who is not otherwise qualified, but has completed a total of six years in the Selected Reserve can also meet the criteria.
+You might also be eligible if you served as a member of the ‘Selected Reserve’ through the Army, Air Force, Navy, or another military branch.
+A veteran who is not otherwise qualified but has completed six years in the Selected Reserve can also meet the criteria.
 Someone with an honorable discharge, who is on the retired list, who has continued service in the Selected Reserve, or who is a transfer to a Standby or Ready Reserve will be considered if they meet the six-year requirement.

 Some U.S. citizens who served in a country that was an ally of the U.S. during World War Two may also be able to establish eligibility for a VA loan.
 Other lesser-known qualifications could also apply.
 Refer to the Veteran’s Affairs website for the full list of eligibility categories and exceptions.